zslwyuan/AMF-Placer/doc/pages/_5_explanation.md

 **Placement Prossors:**

-We implement a set of placment processor, which will modify the data/information in the containers to improvement the placement quality according to given metrics.
+We implement a set of placment processors, which will modify the data/information in the containers to improve the placement quality according to given metrics.

 1. GlobalPlacer: accounts for the general iterations in global placement including wirelength optimization, cell spreading, legalization, area adjustion...
     * a.
 ClusterPlacer: cluster nodes in the given netlist and place the clusters on the device based on simulated-annealing as initial placement.